Abstraction Induces the Brain Alignment of Language and Speech Models: Results

 \section{Results}

 Across language and speech models, subjects, and imaging modalities, experiments evidenced a strong relationship between feature richness ($I_d$), linguistic meaning abstraction, and encoding performance.
-Since results generalized over fMRI subjects, we highlight ECoG and fMRI subject UTS03 here, with fMRI subject UTS02 in \Cref{app:subj_2}.
+Here, we report ECoG averaged over all $9$ subjects and fMRI averaged over all three subjects, with individual fMRI subjects in \Cref{app:subj_2}.